Al Mayadeen English

 Since the Western-orchestrated war in Ukraine began in 2022, Iran and Russia have expanded their strategic partnership, forging military and economic links rooted in mutual resistance to the West.
 Russia has long supported Iran's peaceful nuclear development, including building the Bushehr power plant and participating in the internationally backed 2015 agreement that was later sabotaged by Trump's withdrawal.

 President Vladimir Putin has taken active diplomatic steps to prevent further escalation.
 He engaged both Israeli Prime Minister Benjamin Netanyahu and Iranian President Masoud Pezeshkian in phone calls on Friday and followed up with a nearly hour-long discussion with US President Donald Trump on Saturday.
 During the call, he proposed a mediated resolution to the conflict and warned of dangerous consequences for the entire region if the aggression continues unchecked.
-Kremlin spokesman Dmitry Peskov echoed the sentiment, stating, "The situation is currently on a path of further galloping escalation.
+Kremlin spokesperson Dmitry Peskov echoed the sentiment, stating, "The situation is currently on a path of further galloping escalation.
 At present, we see a reluctance, at least on Israel's part, to turn to any mediation services and generally to enter the peaceful track of settlement."

 Read more: 'Israel' is doing the dirty work for us: Germany’s Merz

-Bloomberg added that before the Israeli aggression disrupted diplomatic channels, Putin had floated a proposal for temporarily transferring Iran's enriched uranium stockpile as a confidence-building measure in US-Iran nuclear talks — efforts that were progressing until they were derailed by the current war campaign.
+Bloomberg added that before the Israeli aggression disrupted diplomatic channels, Putin had floated a proposal for temporarily transferring Iran's enriched uranium stockpile as a confidence-building measure in US-Iran nuclear talks, efforts that were progressing until they were derailed by the current war campaign.

-Strategic Windfall
+Strategic windfall

 Analysts in Moscow recognize that ending the conflict diplomatically could strengthen Russia's global influence while also undermining the logic of sanctions imposed by the West.
 "A joint peace plan between Russia and the US is possible, which would strengthen Russia's global standing and create a foundation for the US to consider lifting anti-Russian sanctions," said Sergei Markov, a political consultant close to the Kremlin.